-This degree is a 21 month program consisting of six quarters of instruction and one quarter of an internship.
-Coursework provides hands-on training necessary to gain entry level employment in the Heating, Ventilation, Air Conditioning, and Refrigeration fields.
-Students receive training in: customer service, ductwork and other tin /metal components, consultation on air distribution, control components, and "Green" technology, interpretation of blueprints and construction drawings, troubleshooting, testing and maintenance of equipment, installation and repair of residential and commercial equipment.
+This degree is a 21-month program consisting of six quarters of instruction and one quarter of an internship.
+Coursework provides hands-on training necessary to gain entry level employment in the Ventilation, Air Conditioning, Refrigeration fields.
+Students receive training in: customer service, ductwork and other tin /metal components, consultation on air distribution, control components, and "Green" technology, interpretation blueprints and construction drawings, troubleshooting, testing and maintenance of equipment, installation and repair of residential and commercial equipment.
 Students will have the ability to complete the following certifications necessary for entry-level employment: R-410A, EPA 608 Universal, and ICE.
-Upon completion of the internship, all graduates will be encouraged to take the NATE® certification exam.
+Prior to the completion of their Internship, all students will be encouraged to take the NATE® certification exam.
 Students will be trained on industry current equipment, combined with theoretical and practical knowledge.
 The program will assist students in developing a range of relevant and marketable skills.

-Course No. Course Name Credits

 HVAC CONCENTRATION

 HVA108 Fundamentals of Electricity 5

 HVA112 Heating Systems 1 5

 HVA118 Welding and Sheet Metal Fabrication 4

-HVA123 Customer Service and Career Development for HVAC 6
+HVA123 Customer Service & Career Development for HVAC 6

 HVA128 Heating Systems 2 6

 HVA133 Residential Refrigeration 6

 HVA137 Hydronics 4

 HVA143 HVAC-R Controls 4

 HVA148 Commercial Refrigeration 5

 HVA152 Load Calculations and Psychrometrics 6

 HVA157 Troubleshooting and Diagnostics 3

 HVA163 Chiller Systems 4

 HVA168 Certification Preparation 5

 PROGRAM REQUIREMENTS

 GSD001 Steps to Career Success 1 1

 HVA002 Steps to Career Success 2 1

 GSI199 Internship 12

 GENERAL EDUCATION

 GEE100 English Composition 1 4

 GEE150 English Composition 2 4

 GEE211 Effective Speech 4

 GEM120 College Mathematics 4

 GEM165 College Algebra 4

 GES130 Ethics 4

 GES150 Critical Thinking 4

 GES200 Human Relations in Organizations 4

-TO TAL 109
+TOTAL CREDITS: 109

-\ Successful completion of this course requires a grade of "C" or better.
+^{} Successful completion of this course requires a grade of "C" or better.

-\\ Students who complete the program in the evening will be scheduled for GSD011 Steps to Career Success Online and all General Education courses are offered online.
+^{} Students who complete the program in the evening will be scheduled for GSD011 Steps to Career Success Online and all General Education courses are offered online.